 A 2013 study conducted by the FTC showed that one in four consumers have a mistake on their credit reports.
 Errors on your credit report can significantly impact your credit scores.

 You should review your credit report with the three bureaus in charge of keeping track of credit history.
 By checking regularly, you can ensure that you catch mistakes right away, and you can take steps to correct them.
 Otherwise, these errors can affect your ability to get a loan or lease.

 Also, keeping track of your accounts is a good idea.
 You can do this by checking the information listed in your credit history for errors and unpaid expenses.
 You may have some bills that are showing up as unpaid, and you didn’t even realize it.
 In most cases, it’s in your best interest to address these debts and pay them in full.

 Quick fixes like quick cash loans should be carefully reviewed before committing to.

 Using Your Creditworthiness to Your Advantage

-All things considered, there are several ways millennials can build credit.
+All things considered, there are several ways millennials are Building credit.
 You can use these tips and information to help you increase your credit score over time.